 - Pitch them again on your product/service, but do this by differentiating some aspects.
 You can write an email that focuses on other benefits that the customers can get by making a deal with your business.Maybe the reason they didn’t buy your fancy car that can go from 0 to 60 in 3 seconds is simply because they live in an area that often gets traffic jammed.
 So let them know that you have a comfortable city car that doesn’t spend much gas, and link them to this other car, or the same car with a different sales spin of a different feature.

 - Remind them of your previous offer.
 Involve the fact that the email you sent previously might have gotten lost in the mailbox, or appeal to their sense of urgency (for example, you can say that your offer is time-limited, if it is).

 - Give them a teaser.
-If you’re running an online platform that enables people to watch movies (like Netflix, maybe), you can give your prospective customers a free trial period.
-If you are selling products – whatever they may be – you can offer free samples (or even a discount), to be directly mailed to some lucky subscribers.
+If you’re running an online platform that enables people to watch movies, you can give your prospective customers a free trial period.
+If you are selling products – whatever they may be – you can offer free samples, to be directly mailed to some lucky subscribers.

 The bottom line here is to be creative and think of reasons why your email hasn’t gotten as much response as you would like it to.
 Start working from there, and you’re set to start maximizing the potential of your email marketing campaign.

 If done right, email marketing can bring about great results.
 If you are unsure where to start, we as a digital marketing company would be more than happy to help.